thomassuedbroecker/operator-helloworld/documentation/README.md

 In this workshop you will automate the deployment of an `Hello World!` application to OpenShift, with an `Hello World` operator, implemented with [Ansible](https://www.ansible.com/).

-Your first simple operator will do for you:

-* the deployment of the application
+Your first simple operator will do for you the deployment of the application and automates the creation of :

-    * Create deployment
+    * a deployment
-    * Create service
+    * a service
-    * Create route
+    * a route
-        * Therefor we will collect application domain information
+        * Therefor it needs to collect the application domain information

 Your operator will have some of the capabilities in **Level 1** as you see in the image below.